Technology Brother Elegy

 It's 2018 and you're in Ethiopia with some Effective Altruists.

-You're reading a book on Complexity Theory at the time and the question occurs: if we can't solve the Three-Body Problem—can't forecast the position of three orbiting objects and couldn't if every grain of sand on the beach were a computer—how the hell can we forecast the state of my gut, all ten trillion organisms?
+You're reading a book on Complexity Theory and the question occurs: if we can't solve the Three-Body Problem—can't forecast the position of three orbiting objects and couldn't if every grain of sand on the beach were a computer—how the hell can we forecast the state of my gut, all ten trillion organisms?

 This, oddly, is your path to God.
 If the ratio of what we can't compute to what we can is astronomical, what phenomena can we confidently exclude from possibility?
 You become more open to the mystical.